 Know what to do

-Take a little time familiarising yourself with the channel you choose – think about how it works, the etiquette, and the advertising opportunities.
+Take time to familiarise yourself with the channel you choose.
+Think about how it works, the etiquette, and the advertising opportunities.
 Consider some targeted advertising spend – a little at first, and more later if it's paying dividends.
 Include some clear business goals in your digital strategy, and think about how you'll measure the success of your efforts.

 Try actively using your chosen channel to promote yourself as an expert/leader in your field.
 Don't blatantly self-promote at every single opportunity.
 Write articles.
 Be professional, courteous, helpful, prompt, sincere.

-Engaging with social media in the form of articles, conversations, support, ideas, etc. might not give you the instant hit (i.e.increased traffic to your site) that paid advertising might, so think of it more as a long-term investment.
+Engaging with social media in the form of articles, conversations, support or ideas might not give you the instant hit (that is, increased traffic to your site) that paid advertising might, so think of it more as a long-term investment.

 The benefits of paid advertising stop the moment you stop paying.
 Your online words and deeds will be around, and findable, a great deal longer.
 Learn more about how you can use social media for business.